Back to Managing Your Triggers articles

 Once you are infected, people get cold sores because the virus never leaves your body.
 You may experience one initial outbreak of fever blisters with no recurrence, multiple outbreaks a year, or you may never experience symptoms.

-Reasons for cold sore outbreaks include:
+Causes of cold sore outbreaks include:

-1. Weakened Immune System: They’re called cold sores and fever blisters for a reason: when your immune system is compromised, you’re more susceptible to an outbreak.
+- A weakened immune system: They’re called cold sores and fever blisters for a reason: when your immune system is compromised, you’re more susceptible to an outbreak.
 So when you feel a cold, fever, or the flu coming on, take the right precautions and rest up.

-Abreva for Cold Sores
+Abreva for cold sores

 If you’re looking to get rid of a cold sore faster*, use a medicated cold sore treatment like Abreva.
 Using Abreva at the first tingle of a cold sore blocks the virus from spreading and infecting healthy cells.
 Abreva reduces the duration of pain, burning, itching or tingling.

-Does Abreva Work?
+Does Abreva work?

 Abreva gets results faster by shortening cold sore healing time.
 In fact, median healing time of a cold sore with Abreva is 4.1 days used at the first sign, whereas if left untreated, a cold sore can last approximately 8-10 days.